Funding opportunity

 The Thrive project has developed team-convening principles which you must incorporate when designing your application for this funding opportunity.
 These principles are designed to be followed in the sequence presented below, guiding applicants through the process of convening their team.

-You should note that the principles below, and their contextual definitions, are not the assessment criteria.
+You should note that the principles, and their contextual definitions, are not the assessment criteria.
 Instead, they offer a starting provocation that teams should use in the development of their project.
-You should refer to the stated assessment criteria for this opportunity, which will be used by assessors.
+You should refer to the stated assessment criteria for this funding opportunity, which will be used by assessors.

 Teams should be able to demonstrate their team’s capability to co-develop and co-deliver the project in the round, carefully considering team composition and domain-leadership opportunities for a diverse range of team members.

 No individual should lead every aspect of a project.
 Instead, expertise should be recognised, and leadership roles allocated to reflect this.
-Leadership should be undertaken as matrix leadership (that is, shared and distributed across multiple people).
+Leadership should be undertaken as matrix leadership (as in, shared and distributed across multiple people).
 Leaders should be empowered to lead decision-making in their domain and to contribute to decision-making across the team as appropriate.

 Teams should be able to set out and explain their project’s leadership structure and describe how it utilises diverse team members’ experience and expertise, while delivering maximum benefit to the project.